awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 The URLs in the following scripts let you download SSM Agent from *any* AWS region\.
 If you want to download the agent from a specific region, see [Download SSM Agent from a Specific Region](#sysman-install-ssm-agent-specific)\.

 After you manually install SSM Agent, you can automatically update SSM Agent on your instances when new versions become available by using Systems Manager State Manager\.
-For more information, see [Walkthrough: Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md)\.
+For more information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md)\.

 ## Amazon Linux and Amazon Linux 2<a name="agent-install-al"></a>